Basimba clan names: Totem

 The Basimba (Big Lion) people's sub-division Clans are not known by the names of the respective Clan founders.
-Totems were adopted by the seven Basimba Sub-division Clan groups and the names of these totems came to be synonymous with the Basimba sub-division clans themselves.
+Totems were adopted by the seven Basimba Sub-division Clan groups, and the names of these totems came to be synonymous with the Basimba sub-division clans themselves.
 Each Basimba sub-division clan has a main totem and a secondary totem.

 The seven Basimba sub-division Clan are usually known by their main totem similar to the Aboriginal Australians and among the Basimba people sub-division Clan group, the Ngo (Leopard) Clan is a royal Clan.
 The Nankanse, who have a leopard totem, say that when an elder of the clan is ... the leopard is an ancestor, and has already had a second funeral held for him.

 The leopard totem is often associated with royalty and high chieftain (male and female).
 It is widespread in Africa as the symbol for the king.
-Many African kings are depicted sitting upon leopard skin or resting their feet on the skin of the leopard.
-Some drape themselves in leopard skin and you can see this all the way back to ancient Nubia.
+Many African kings are depicted sitting upon a leopard skin or resting their feet on the skin of the leopard.
+Some drape themselves in leopard skin, and you can see this all the way back to ancient Nubia.

-The clan is a matter of genealogy and it is through the clan that the Basimba (Big Lion) people trace their ancestry.
-A totem on the other hand, is just a symbol to represent the Clan.
+The clan is a matter of genealogy, and it is through the clan that the Basimba (Big Lion) people trace their ancestry.
+A totem, on the other hand, is just a symbol to represent the Clan.
 Although the two are intimately associated with one another, they are in fact different.
-In the west, a totem would be similar to a court of arms.
-The seven Basimba clan totems are the Lion, leopard, Leopard Cat, Genet Cat, dog, frog and the rooster.
+In the West, a totem would be similar to a coat of arms.
+The seven Basimba clan totems are the Lion, leopard, Leopard Cat, Genet Cat, dog, frog, and the rooster.